EdocRekam/food/Side Dishes/Ramen Eggs.md

 # Ramen Eggs - Soft Boiled

-This recipe was found on YouTube and this is the first time trying it.
+This recipe was found on YouTube, May 2018 and this is the first time trying it.
 Makes 4 or 5 eggs.

 ### Marinade ###

- - 100g Cup Soy Sauce
+ - 100g Soy Sauce
- - 100g Cup Mirin
+ - 100g Mirin
- - 400g Cup Dashi Broth
+ - 400g Dashi Broth

 Combine all the sauce ingredients, reduce and cool.